A semi-parametric approach for estimating consumer valuation distributions using second price auctions: Empirical application

 \subsection{Analysis of Xbox data}

-Using the Xbox 7-day auctions dataset with slight modifications as mentioned in Section~\ref{subsec:xbox_auction_data_overview}, we now compute the initial estimate $\hat{F}_{init}$ and the constrained MLE $\hat{F}_{c, MLE}$.
-For the estimation of $\lambda$ (see Section \ref{subsec:consistent_estimator_lambda}) we need to choose a subset of auctions whose reserve prices are negligible in the given context.
-We found that the smallest final selling price in all the auctions is \$28 and the median final selling price in all the auctions is \$120.
-Given this, we chose all auctions with reserve price less than \$10 ($39$ out of $93$) for obtaining the generalized method of moments based estimator of $\lambda$, and also for the computing the final selling price based estimator $\hat{F}_{SP}$ (see Step I in Section \ref{subsec:Initialization_theta_F_2ndPrice_Auction_Single_Lambda_case}).
+Using the Xbox 7-day auctions dataset with slight modifications as mentioned in Section~\ref{subsec:xbox_auction_data_overview}, we now compute the initial estimate $\hat{F}_{init}$ and the MLE $\hat{F}_{MLE}$.
+For the estimation of $\lambda$ (see Section \ref{subsec:consistent_estimator_lambda}) we need to choose a subset of auctions whose starting prices are negligible in the given context.
+We found that the smallest final selling price in all the auctions is \$25 and the median final selling price in all the auctions is \$125.
+Given this, we chose all auctions with starting price less than \$1 ($16$ out of $93$) for obtaining the generalized method of moments based estimator of $\lambda$, and also for the computing the final selling price based estimator $\hat{F}_{SP}$ (see Step I in Section \ref{subsec:Initialization_theta_F_2ndPrice_Auction_Single_Lambda_case}).
 Recall that $\hat{F}_{SP}$ is one of the components used to compute the initial estimator $\hat{F}_{init}$.

-The plots of the initial estimate $\hat{F}_{init}$ and the constrained MLE $\hat{F}_{c,MLE}$ of the (unknown) true valuation distribution along with the corresponding $90\%$ HulC confidence regions are provided in Figure~\ref{fig:Xbox_whole_data_Init_vs_MLE}.
-Similar to the phenomenon observed in the simulations in Section~\ref{subsec:simulation.with.various.true.F}, we notice that the HulC confidence region of $\hat{F}_{c,MLE}$ is lesser in width than that of $\hat{F}_{init}$, indicating comparatively smaller variance of $\hat{F}_{c,MLE}$.
-We see that the two estimates are reasonably different: the total variation distance between them is $0.4140$ and the KS distance between them is $0.4686$.
-Another interesting observation is that the curves for these two estimates cross exactly once, with $\hat{F}_{c, MLE} (x)$ dominated by $\hat{F}_{init} (x)$ after the crossing point, and vice-versa before the crossing point.
-This implies that $\hat{F}_{init}$ stochastically dominates $\hat{F}_{c,MLE}$.
-In other words, the final selling price/first non-reserve price based initial estimator signifies higher Xbox valuations than the MLE estimator based on the entire collection of standing prices throughout the course of the auctions.
+The plots of the initial estimate $\hat{F}_{init}$ and the MLE $\hat{F}_{MLE}$ of the (unknown) true valuation distribution along with the corresponding $90\%$ HulC confidence regions are provided in Figure~\ref{fig:Xbox_whole_data_Init_vs_MLE}.
+Similar to the phenomenon observed in the simulations in Section~\ref{subsec:simulation.with.various.true.F}, we notice that the HulC confidence region of $\hat{F}_{MLE}$ is narrower than that of $\hat{F}_{init}$, indicating comparatively smaller variance of $\hat{F}_{MLE}$.
+Another interesting observation is that the curves for these two estimates cross exactly once, with $\hat{F}_{ MLE} (x)$ dominated by $\hat{F}_{init} (x)$ after the crossing point, and vice-versa before the crossing point.
+This implies that $\hat{F}_{init}$ stochastically dominates $\hat{F}_{MLE}$.
+In other words, the final selling price/first non-starting standing price based initial estimator signifies higher Xbox valuations than the MLE estimator based on the entire collection of standing prices throughout the course of the auctions.